isomerpages/moe-jpjc/_a-level-inspirational-stories/Class of 2025/Liew Jun Sam (24S22).md

 <p>His fingers twitched.
 It was a small, almost imperceptible movement — but in that moment, it meant everything.</p>

+<p>“I remember trying to hold a pen,” he recalls quietly.
+What might have seemed like a simple action became a powerful turning point — a moment of hope breaking through fear, and the first of many hard-won victories on his long journey back.</p>

 <b><h5>Starting Over</h5></b>

 <p>Discharged a month later, he watched from home as his peers continued preparing for the A-levels.
 He attempted to return to school in July but soon realised he was not ready.
 Although he regained the ability to walk within months, the cognitive effects were more difficult.
 Short-term memory loss and weakened logical processing made studying frustrating.
 With guidance and support from his parents and teachers, Jun Sam made the painful decision to defer his A-levels.</p>